 Outdoor Furniture and Accent Color Ideas

 Painted outdoor furniture, planters and porch ceilings are the easiest way to add color without committing the whole house.
 Keep them in the same accent family as the door so the property stays cohesive.
 The classic Southern porch-ceiling blue is still a 2026 favorite because it brightens a covered porch and (folklore aside) reads calm.
+The same breezy blues drive the coastal palettes in our beach house exterior paint colors guide if you want a full seaside scheme.

 - Porch ceiling haint blue: Benjamin Moore Woodlawn Blue HC-147 or a soft sky tone for a bright, welcoming covered porch.